MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-customers.md

 2. If **Customer Import From Shopify** and **Default Customer No.** is defined, then **Default Customer No.** is used.
 3. Next steps depends on **Customer Mapping Type**.
 - **Always take the default customer**, then use customer defined in the **Default Customer No.** field in **Shopify Shop Card** window.
 - **By EMail/Phone**, first system tries to find existing customer by Id, then by email, then by phone.
+If not found - system creates new customer.
 - **By Bill-to Info**, first system tries to find existing customer by Id, then by bill-to addresse information.
+If not found - system creates new customer.

 ## Important setting when importing customers from Shopify
 Either you import customers from Shopify in bulk or together with import of orders, following settings let you manage the process: